rishabhpurohit/rishabhpurohit/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on GIS projects.
-- 🌱 I’m currently learning Graph Algorithms and Machine Learning.
+- 🌱 I’m currently learning Graph Algorithms and Deep Learning.
-- 🤔 I’m looking for help with AWS, Docker.
+- 🤔 I’m looking for help with AWS & Docker.
 - 💬 Ask me about node.js and data structures and algorithms.
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I like to play video games.